deeporiginbio/deeporigin-client/docs/how-to/managed-data/inspect-data.md

         }
         ```

-=== "Python Client"
+=== "Python"

-    To show the data in a row in a database in Deep Origin, use:

     ```python
     from deeporigin.managed_data import  api
     api.get_row_data("row-id")
     ```

-    Data is returned as a dictionary where the key is the column name and the value is the value in that cell.
+    The data will be returned as a dictionary, where the keys are the column names and the values are values of the cells.

 ### Show databases

 === "CLI"

-    To show an entire database in Deep Origin, use:

     ```bash
     deeporigin data show <database-id>
     ```

-    This will show you a table similar to:
+    This will display a table similar to:

     ```
     ╭───────────┬───────────┬──────────────────┬────────────┬───────────────────╮